chris-pearce/scally/README.md

 ### Example architecture

+So you may end up with your project setup like this, assuming the following:

-Here is an example of the architecture mentioned just above, assuming you contain all of your CSS in a folder called `css` and if Scally is installed via the default Bower install in your `css` folder.
+- you contain all of your CSS in a folder called `css`,
+- you chose to use Bower as your package manager,
+- Bower installed Scally in your `css` folder.

     css
     |   style.scss